Medically reviewed by Drugs.com. Last updated on Apr 22, 2020.

 Concerns related to adverse effects:

-• Hypersensitivity reactions: Serious hypersensitivity reactions, including anaphylactic-type reactions (some life-threatening and fatal) have been reported.
-Monitor during and for ≥30 minutes after administration and until clinically stable.
+• Hypersensitivity: Serious hypersensitivity reactions, including anaphylactic-type reactions (some life-threatening and fatal) have been reported.
+Monitor during and for at least 30 minutes after administration and until clinically stable.
 Signs/symptoms of serious hypersensitivity reaction include shock, hypotension, loss of consciousness, and/or collapse.
 Equipment for resuscitation, medication, and trained personnel experienced in handling emergencies should be immediately available during infusion.

 • Hypertension: Transient elevations in systolic blood pressure (sometimes with facial flushing, dizziness, or nausea) were observed in studies; usually occurred immediately after dosing and resolved within 30 minutes.
 Monitor blood pressure following infusion.